scaleinnotech/Learn.MakerCloud_en/docs/ch5_publish/makercloud/makercloud.md

 # Publishing from MakerCloud
-In MakerCloud, users can publish messages to topics from the topic homepage.
+In MakerCloud, users can publish messages to topics from the topic homepages.

-1. Press the "Details" button on the topic to enter the topic homepage
+1. Press the "Details" button on a topic to enter the topic homepage
 2. Enter the text to be sent in the box called "Send Message to Subject"
 3. Click "Send" to send the text message to this topic